 Dignity at Work (Prevention of Bullying and Harassment)

-Paid leave for carers, which allows staff to take up to an additional 10 days paid leave per year to deal with extraordinary caring situations
+Our paid leave for carers policy allows staff to take up to an additional 10 days paid leave per year to deal with extraordinary caring situations

-A review of recruitment processes encouraging positive consideration of career breaks and periods of part-time working and to state that roles can be carried out on a part-time/flexible basis
+Our recruitment processes encourage positive consideration of career breaks and periods of part-time working and whenever we can, roles are advertised as flexible

-Highlighting the importance of mentoring for career development with over 50 coaches and mentors on Campus with specific training
+We have an active mentoring and coaching scheme with over 50 coaches and mentors on Campus with specific training

-Implementing regular on-site Careers Days (with invited talks from funders and those in a range of scientific careers)
+We hold an annual Careers Day, with invited talks from funders and those in a range of scientific and non-scientific careers